samuelexferri/gpg-guide/gpg-guide.md

 -   `Authenticate (A)`: authenticating is used to sign other people's public keys, as you "certify" that the key belongs to them, so if you know Bob, and you know Alice, but Alice doesn't know Bob, but you have signed both their keys, when Alice looks up Bob's public key and sees your signature on the public key, she knows she's got the right one.
 -   `Sign (S)`: signing is affixing a digital signature to a message or file, verifying that the message/file must have come from you, and only you.
--   `Encrypt (E)`: encrypting is to use your private key to encrypt a message to your public key, so you can encrypt a file/message that you and only you can decrypt; otherwise, someone use the public key to encrypt something, and you use the private key to decrypt it.
+-   `Encrypt (E)`: encrypting is to use your private key to encrypt a message or file to your public key, so you can encrypt a message/file that you and only you can decrypt; otherwise, someone uses your public key to encrypt a message or file and only you can decrypt it using your private key.

 First list the available keys: